 Conditions générales de vente de la société Marinetech Edelstahlhandel GmbH & Co.
 KG (ci-après également dénommée «Marinetech»)

-I. Scope of application
+I. Scope of Validity

 II.
-Offer and conclusion of the contract
+Offer and Contract Conclusion

 III.
 Terms of payment

 1. Our prices apply to the scope of service and delivery indicated in the order confirmations.
 Additional or special services are billed separately.
 Prices shall apply ex works in Bremen, plus packaging, duties, insurance and, in individual cases, additional taxes and duties, if not otherwise specified.
 The statutory value added tax is not included in our prices.
 We list this in the invoice separately in the statutory amount on the date the invoice is issued.